roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     poetry run python -m app.cli billing_request_list

     # Output
+    ...
     {'id': 41, 'total': Decimal('100.00'), 'status': 'pending', 'reference_no': '76cd294f-7b4c-4e72-b204-44fb542104b4'}
     ```

 1. Customers will then need to pay the bills issued to them.
-To do that we should:
+To do that we should use this:

     ```
     poetry run python -m app.cli pay_bill --ref_no='76cd294f-7b4c-4e72-b204-44fb542104b4' --amount=100